Altinn/altinn-studio-docs/content/app/development/configuration/authorization/_index.en.md

 a certain user access to perform one or more steps of an application [defined workprosess](/app/development/configuration/process/).

 ## Make sure you know what you are doing!
-The application owner is responsible for setting rules and choosing correct roles that provide the enduser access to information in accordance with the intentions and expectations of the company og person who admnister roles on their behalf.
+The owner of the service is responsible for creating authorization rules and choosing the right roles that grant access to protected information.

-So, even though the XACML standard gives the developer great freedom in defining rules, these guidelines must be considerd before making choses in order to ensure that access to the application is correct and work as intended.
+Although the XACML standard gives the developer great freedom to define rules and choose the roles they want, these guidelines must be followed to ensure that the particular user access to the application is correct and works as intended.

 In order to make the right choices for creating authorization rules for you app you need an overall understanding of how Altinn Authorization works and how it is used to control access.
 At this [page](https://altinn.github.io/docs/utviklingsguider/styring-av-tilgang/for-tjenesteeier/) you can read more about Altinn Authorization.